Diabetes in pregnancy

 Patients need to ensure that their blood glucose levels are closely monitored and remain within the normal range to avoid any ill-effects for them or their baby.
 Metformin can cause nausea, vomiting or diarrhoea.
 Insulin can cause extra weight gain or symptoms associated with low blood glucose (e.g. dizziness and sweating).
 In addition, if insulin is given as injections, patients may experience some discomfort around the injection site.

 If gestational diabetes is diagnosed early and blood glucose levels are closely controlled throughout the pregnancy, this will reduce the risk of complications for the baby.

 If gestational diabetes is not effectively managed, the excess blood glucose may cause the baby to produce too much insulin.
-This can causes the baby may to put on too much fat, particularly around its abdomen (macrosomia) which, in turn, can cause problems during the delivery with a greater risk of the shoulder getting stuck (dystocia).
-In a newborn baby, there is a greater risk of the blood glucose level dropping too low and this requires careful monitoring.
+This can cause the baby to put on too much fat, particularly around its abdomen (macrosomia) which, in turn, can cause problems during the delivery with a greater risk of the shoulder getting stuck (dystocia).
+In a new-born baby, there is a greater risk of the blood glucose level dropping too low and this requires careful monitoring.
 If the baby develops low blood glucose levels, extra sugar may need to be given to the baby to correct this.

 There is a significantly increased risk of the mother going on to develop type 2 diabetes in the future.
 She is also more likely to develop gestational diabetes in any subsequent pregnancies.
 Both these risks can be reduced, but not completely prevented, by weight loss and exercise.

 A child born to a mother with gestational diabetes may be at increased risk of developing weight problems and type 2 diabetes when he or she becomes an adult.
 Girls born to a mum with gestational diabetes are also at increased risk of suffering gestational diabetes in their own pregnancies.

 Last reviewed: Nov 2021